No, Ma'am, That's Not History

 No, Ma'am, That's Not History is a short work written by Hugh Nibley to criticize Fawn M. Brodie's biography of Joseph Smith, No Man Knows My History.
 Nibley accuses Brodie of inconsistency and improper historical methodology.
 Scholars have criticized No, Ma'am for using the same kind of hyperbole that Nibley critiques in Brodie.
 Nibley's defenders explain that his acerbic satire does use similar rhetorical tools as Brodie does, which is part of its attention-grabbing intent.
-The Salt Lake Tribune described the book as "wildly popular" in Utah.
+In 1999, The Salt Lake Tribune said the book "was wildly popular in Utah".

 Background

 Fawn Brodie's No Man Knows My History: The Life of Joseph Smith (1945) had a mixed reception when it was first published.
 Contemporary newspapers praised it as a definitive biography.
 In 1971, Marvin S. Hill wrote that the biography had long been considered "the standard work on the life of Joseph Smith."
 Former Latter-day Saint and novelist Vardis Fisher wrote in 1945 that her work was an "excellent analysis" but her proposal that Smith was a self-interested fraud was pursued overzealously.
 Latter-day Saint scholars, including Nibley, severely criticized the book.
 No, Ma'am, That's Not History: A Brief Review of Mrs. Brodie's Reluctant Vindication of a Prophet She Seeks to Expose was published as a 62-page monograph published in 1946.
 Nibley wrote No, Ma'am as a personal project.
 The work was reissued in 1959 as a pamphlet.
 Nibley was highly educated in classical history and rhetoric.
 He did not specialize in American or Mormon history.
 Nibley later wrote extensively about the "oriental" parallels of the Book of Mormon that he mentioned as an aside in No, Ma'am.